 “The appellant’s brief is what the appellant uses to persuade the appellate court that the trial court made a specific error or errors in law, fact, or procedure that affected the outcome of the case.
 The brief should focus on the law and the facts, and should explain how the law should apply to the facts.” –Guide to Appealing a Case in Utah’s Appellate Courts, p.
 14

 - Prepare financially.
 There are several court fees to be aware of for appeals.
 Initially, there is a $225 filing fee and $300 cost bond to be paid by the Appellate to the court.
 (There are occasionally exceptions when you can request a fee waiver.)
 Also, the official court transcript must be ordered from the court and paid for (plan on about $250 per hour of court time of the trial).
 There are also the routine filing fees to pay with each document submitted to the court, the cost of having the appellee served said documents, plus your attorney’s cost.
 Appealing your case is expensive and therefore, you must weigh the cost-benefit of appealing and ensuring it is right for you.

 Getting Help with Your Utah Divorce Case

 If you are looking into a divorce or appeal and need legal help, we’re here for you.
 You need to ensure you consult with a competent family law attorney that understands the legalities of divorce and Utah appellate cases and will help put your mind at ease so you don’t get taken advantage of.
-At CoilLaw, LLC, Salt Lake City Divorce attorney Jill Coil knows how to advise you during a divorce or appeal to help you achieve the best settlement and/or result possible.
+At CoilLaw, LLC, Provo divorce and family law attorney Jill Coil knows how to advise you during a divorce or appeal to help you achieve the best settlement and/or result possible.
 At CoilLaw we are ready and available to help you through your legal action.
 If you need legal advice concerning a Utah family law issue, call Jill Coil at CoilLaw LLC in Utah at (801) 939-6027 today.